-When an employee begins working for or terminates employment with Auburn University, what should they do with their retirement savings?
+When an employee begins working for Auburn University or terminates employment with Auburn University, what should they do with their retirement savings?

-When an employee retires, obtains age 59 1⁄2 while still employed, or terminates employment, he/she typically must make a critical decision regarding how and when to receive any voluntary retirement savings.
+When an employee retires, obtains age 59 1⁄2 while still employed, or terminates employment, they typically must make a critical decision regarding how and when to receive their retirement savings.

-New employees may: Employed and over age 59 1⁄2 may: Terminated employees may: Leave the plan balance in a previous N/A N/A employer's plan Transfer the plan balance to plans Leave the plan balance in the Auburn Leave the plan balance in the offered through Auburn University University voluntary plan(s) Auburn University voluntary plan(s) (voluntary retirement plan(s)) Transfer the plan balance to an Transfer the plan balance to an Transfer the plan balance to an individual retirement account (IRA) individual retirement account (IRA) individual retirement account (IRA) Cash out Cash out Cash out
+New employees may: Employed and Over Age 59 1⁄2 may: Terminated employees may: Leave the plan balance in a previous N/A N/A employer's plan Transfer the plan balance to Auburn Leave the plan balance in the Auburn Leave the plan balance in the (voluntary retirement plan(s)) University voluntary plan(s) Auburn University voluntary plan(s) Transfer the plan balance to an Transfer the plan balance to an Transfer the plan balance to an individual retirement account (IRA) individual retirement account (IRA) individual retirement account (IRA) Cash out Cash out Cash out